Personal BankruptcyFour Decades of Experience Guiding Clients Through Legal Matters

-Bankruptcy Attorneys in Raleigh – (919) 876-3300
+Bankruptcy Attorney in Raleigh – (919) 876-3300

 Would you like to know more?
+Contact our firm today.

 Two Forms of Personal Bankruptcy to Consider

 When an individual or family needs to file for bankruptcy, there may be less steps compared to a corporation’s filing, but that does not guarantee it will be any easier.
 In many ways, it can be more difficult due to the fact that an individual has less time and resources on his or her hands to sort through a bankruptcy filing.
 It helps to know your options ahead of time and consult a bankruptcy attorney to choose the right one.

 Two forms of bankruptcy will work for most personal bankruptcy filings:

 - Chapter 7: If your debt is overwhelming and considered unpayable, Chapter 7 bankruptcy can be used to try to eliminate the majority, if not all, of it.
 In exchange for dismissing debts, creditors may be able to collect nonexempt property for secured debts, meaning you could lose valuable assets like your home or automobile.